 Episode 35: Bengt Wiberg

 Swedish Snus is considered one of the safest ways to consume nicotine.
 The use of Snus comes with a distinct stinging sensation on the inner lip that many find unappealing.
-Bengt Wiberg speaks with Derek Yach about the implications of his invention that removes this barrier from an effective tobacco harm reduction product:
+Bengt Wiberg speaks about the implications of his invention that removes this barrier from an effective tobacco harm reduction product:

 Episode 34: William

 William Kamkwamba is a Malawian inventor and coauthor of The Boy Who Harnessed The Wind.
 William discusses the state of tobacco farming in Malawi, his incredible story, and how to inspire young people to innovate new ideas for the future.

 Episode 33: Harry Shapiro

-Harry Shapiro and Derek discuss the worldwide demand for tobacco harm reduction and unpack some of the findings from the Global State of Tobacco Harm Reduction’s Burning Issues report.
+Harry Shapiro discusses the worldwide demand for tobacco harm reduction and unpack some of the findings from the Global State of Tobacco Harm Reduction’s Burning Issues report.
 Harry Shapiro is the Director of DrugWise and head writer/editor of Burning Issues.

 Episode 32: Michael Cummings

 Michael Cummings is recognized worldwide as an expert in the field of tobacco control and frequently serves as an expert witness in legal proceedings against cigarette manufacturers.
-Dr. Cummings and Derek discuss the role of capitalism in tobacco control policy and the Tobacco Transformation Index™.
+Dr. Cummings discusses the role of capitalism in tobacco control policy and the Tobacco Transformation Index™

 Episode 30: Karl Fagerström

 Scientist Karl Fagerstrom discusses the use of harm reduction products in smoking cessation therapy and misperceptions about nicotine.
 Karl recommends that the new generation of harm reduction scientists “stay close to the data.”

 Episode 29: Dr. Sudhanshu Patwardhan